reneeobringer/WaterConsumptionABM/README.md

 **Add the citation here**

-The ABM was developed in NetLogo (v6.2.2) and was last run on **Add date**.
+The ABM was developed in NetLogo (v6.2.2) and was last run on 05 May 2022.
 Running the NetLogo code requires several extensions:

 *  array
 *  csv